ed-fruty/test/README.md

     Manager.php                 Data providers manager Support/                    Something like core files.
 Simple components for current application Contracts/                  Interfaces
-    Facades/                    Facades, witch delegate calls to the instance of accessor class Foundation/                 Kernel
+    Facades/                    Facades, which delegate calls to the instance of accessor class Foundation/                 Kernel
     Http/                       Routing, request and response
     Templating/                 Templating system.
 Any template system like Twig, Smarty, Blade etc. can be added as driver